 - VT by Equivalence for dentists graduating outside EEA with full GDC registration

 - Dental schools and universities offering postgraduate degrees and diplomas in dentistry

 Arranging an Appointment

-Overseas or EEA-qualified dentists wishing to obtain careers advice for working in the UK may make an appointment to meet the postgraduate advisor in London or Manchester.
+Overseas or EEA-qualified dentists wishing to obtain careers advice for working in the UK may make an appointment to meet the postgraduate advisor in London.
 Interviews can only be arranged by appointment.